Manuka honey is produced in New Zealand by bees that pollinate the native manuka bush. Advocates say it treats wound infections and other conditions.

 Hydrogen peroxide is a component of honey.
 It gives most honey its antibiotic quality.
 But some types of honey, including manuka honey, also have other components with antibacterial qualities.

 Another antibacterial component in manuka honey is methylglyoxal (MG).
 MG is a compound found in most types of honey, but usually only in small quantities.

 In manuka honey, MG comes from the conversion of another compound -- dihydroxyacetone -- that is found in high concentration in the nectar of manuka flowers.

-MG is thought to give manuka honey its antibacterial power.
+MG is thought to give manuka honey some of its antibacterial power.
 The higher the concentration of MG, the stronger the antibiotic effect.
 But, there may also be other compounds involved in the medicinal effect of manuka honey.

 Honey producers have developed a scale for rating the potency of manuka honey.
 The rating is called UMF, which stands for Unique Manuka Factor.

-The UMF rating corresponds with the concentration of MG.
-Not all honey labeled as manuka honey contains significant levels of MG.
+The UMF rating is thought to correspond with the concentration of MG and other compounds.
+Not all honey labeled as manuka honey contains significant levels of antibacterial factors.
 To be considered potent enough to be therapeutic, manuka honey needs a minimum rating of 10 UMF.
 Honey at or above that level is marketed as "UMF Manuka Honey" or "Active Manuka Honey."